sp80808/ai-dj/README.md

 **Note for Windows users:** Some antivirus software may flag the executables as false positives due to PyInstaller packaging.
 This is a well-documented issue with Python applications compiled using PyInstaller.

+**Update:** Thanks to community feedback, I've become much more aware of how these false positives affect user experience.
+What seemed like a minor technical detail is actually a significant barrier for many users.
+Lesson learned!

 ### Why this happens:

 - PyInstaller bundles the Python interpreter with compressed bytecode
 - Runtime unpacking behavior can trigger heuristic detection
 - Unsigned executables are often flagged as potentially unwanted applications

+### Known Issues:

+- **Malwarebytes Browser Guard:** May block GitHub repository due to "risky pattern" heuristics
+- **Windows Defender:** May quarantine executables on first run
+- **Various AV software:** Common false positives with PyInstaller applications

 ### Verification:

 - ✅ All source code is open and available for inspection
 - ✅ Both executables have been submitted to Microsoft for official security analysis
+- ✅ False positive reported to Malwarebytes for review
 - ✅ You can run the Python scripts directly without compilation
 - ✅ Build the executables yourself using the provided build scripts